Package 'archeofrag'

 Value

-A symmetrical matrix with the number of connection relationships within and between the spatial units.
+A square matrix with the number of connection relationships within and between spatial units.

 Author(s)